 At this moment, many people need to adapt to work from home.
 When I started doing this often, I imagined that my routine would be lighter, given the flexibility that this format allows, but I soon realized that I was in a much more frantic pace of activities.

-With that, over time, I started looking for practices that would help me have a healthier routine.
+In time, I started looking for practices that would help me have a healthier routine.
 The following are some of the challenges I faced and tips for dealing with them.

 The frantic pace of meetings